kamo-naoyuki/pytorch_complex/README.md

 ```

 ### For DNN
-Almost all method that `torch.Tensor` has is implemented.
-If that doesn't exist, it it easy to implement.
+Almost all methods that `torch.Tensor` has are implemented.

 ```python
 (x + x).sum().backward()